-Seth Rollins/Kane/Big Show vs. Erick Rowan/Dolph Ziggler/Ryback

-We get the Jon Stewart response to Rollins before the match starts.
-Kane headlocks Rowan to start but gets runs over by a shoulder block.
+Seth Rollins/Kane/Big Show vs. Erick Rowan/Dolph Ziggler/Ryback headlocks Rowan to start but gets runs over by a shoulder block.
 A fall away slam (that's way too popular of a move these days) and jumping elbow get two for Rowan and it's off to Ziggler for a nice response.
 Kane drives Dolph into the corner for a tag to Rollins, who is quickly dropped with a neckbreaker.